pydio/pydio-doc-admin-guide/4_access_control_and_security/2_securing_user_access/0_ent_multi_fact_auth.md

 3. Click on test, to verify that it's functionning.
 4. Save.

-*Do not forget to note the recovery code, if you ever loose your authenticator(smartphone or could be a reinstall/data loss) it will enabled you to log back in and set a new one or remove it.*
+*Do not forget to note the recovery code, if you ever loose your authenticator(smartphone or could be a reinstall/data loss) it will enable you to log back in and set a new one or remove it.*

 ### Yubikey